18F/api-standards/README.md

 #### Non-Breaking Changes (backwards-incompatible)
 It is not necessary to increment the major API version for non-breaking changes.

-Examples of Non-Breaking Changes incldue:
+Examples of Non-Breaking Changes include:
 - Adding an HTTP method
 - Adding a field to a request message
 - Adding a field to a response message